Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations: Methodology

 \subsection{Properties}

-\emph{Robustness to missing values.}~GN-CDE is capable of processing partially observed data.
-This is because each channel may independently be interpolated between observations to create $\hat{\mathbf{A}}_s$ in exactly the same manner as before.
+\emph{Robustness to missing values.}~GN-CDEs are capable of processing partially observed data.
+This is because each channel of input is independently interpolated between observations, allowing $\hat{\bm{A}}_s$ to be constructed in exactly the same manner as before.

-\emph{Expressivity.}~Compared to representing the evolving graph structure via learnable parameters $\mathbf{W}$ within GCN layers~\citep{Yan2018AAAI} or introducing additional neural network layers~\citep{Choi2022AAAI}, our method can maintain the representation capability of GCN layers without introducing additional computational cost.

-\emph{Calibration.}~Providing additional observations at intermediate time steps can help calibrate the inferred trajectory.
-This property is inherited from controlled differential equations~\citep{Kidger2020CDE}.
+\emph{Calibration.}~The model supports calibration through the incorporation of additional observations at intermediate time points.
+This property is inherited from Neural CDEs~\cite{Kidger2020CDE}, which naturally allow for trajectory refinement as new data becomes available.

+\emph{Decoupling of forward passes from number of observations.}: In contrast to recurrent neural networks, the number of forward passes through the vector field of a GN-CDE is not determined by the number of observations in the time series, but by the choice of differential equation solver.
+This makes our model robust to oversampled data.

-\emph{Memory-efficient.}~Our model can continuously incorporate incoming data without interrupting the differential equation, as a result, memory-efficient adjoint backpropagation may be performed for model training.
+\emph{Memory-efficient adjoint back-propagation.}~Our model can continuously incorporate incoming data without interrupting the differential equation.
+As a result, memory-efficient adjoint backpropagation techniques may be employed for model training.

-\textbf{Discussion.}~The most similar work to this paper is STG-NCDE~\cite{Choi2022AAAI} which employs Neural CDEs to learn the temporal and spatial dependencies for traffic forecasting tasks.
-Although this method is capable of tackling an unfixed graph structure via leveraging some learnable parameters to approximate the structure, it induces additional computational burden and cannot be extended to continuously evolving dynamic graphs.
-On the contrary, we define a generic framework that can incorporate the graph structural dynamics into the integration procedure naturally, thus no need to introduce additional parameters.
-Actually, STG-NCDE can be included in our framework presented for dynamic node classification task (See Section~\ref{sec:method_expansion}) by ignoring the dynamic structure and edge features.